 How to Spot a Work-From-Home Job Scam

-Of course, for every legitimate work-from-home job, there are a ton of scams lurking out there.
+Of course, for every legitimate work-from-home job, there are a ton of scams lurking out there—especially right now.
 Here are three things to look out for:

 Is the job you’re looking at claiming you’ll make $400,000 right away?
-Uh, that should make your head tilt.
+Uh, that should give you a major head tilt.
 If something sounds out-of-this-world awesome and you can’t believe it’s true—it probably isn’t.

 We live in the age of Google, so be sure to do your research about the company you’re interested in.
 See what pops up about them on Glassdoor and the Better Business Bureau.
-Some reviews you’ll have to take with a grain of salt (disgruntled employees and all), but be on the lookout for people calling them out as a scam.
+You’ll have to take some reviews with a grain of salt (disgruntled employees and all), but be on the lookout for people calling them out as scam artists.

 Look, some of the best work-from-home jobs will require you to have a degree or pass a certification of some kind.
 That’s not what we’re talking about here.
 When a company wants you to pay them $49.95 a month to “work” for them, that should raise a red flag.

 Building passive income happens when you can do something a few times, set it, forget it, and let it passively make money.
-Think of something like renting out a property, renting out items, or even investing.
-Passive income is great, but it’s a lot different than most jobs you can do from home.
+Think of something like renting out a property, building a blog, or even investing.
+Passive income is great, but it’s a lot different than telecommuting jobs you can do from home.

-With most work-from-home jobs, you’ll keep up a routine of continually working (to get paid), but you’ll be doing it all most likely with a flexible schedule that works best for you.
+With most work-from-home jobs, you’ll keep up a routine of continually working (to get paid).
+Sometimes that follows a typical Monday–Friday schedule, and sometimes the job allows for more flexible hours.

-If you’re ready to work from home but don’t want to wait for the company to offer you the job, here’s one more alternative: Start your own business!
-It’s easier than you think!
-Our own Ramsey Personality Christy Wright walks you through the steps of how to make money doing what you love in her book, Business Boutique.
+If you’re ready to work at home but want to call your own shots, here’s one more alternative: Start your own business!
+It’s easier than you think.
+Our Business Idea Bootcamp course with Ramsey Personality Christy Wright will walk you through how to come up with your business idea and make money doing what you love.
+So, what are you waiting for?
+Use this extra time on your hands to start making your work-from-home dreams a reality!